Sustainability and Better Future Policy for Switchfoot Accounting

 Because we moved to an office in May 2022, this caused a significant one-off carbon impact for the year 2022-23.

-We have 100% renewable energy via Octopus Energy (a B Corp) and no gas on the premises.
+We use 100% renewable energy from Octopus Energy (a B Corp) and have no gas on the premises.
 We are also a registered solar energy exporter with Octopus Energy, meaning we export our excess solar energy.

 We use unbleached printer paper and avoid printing where possible.
 We’re almost 100% digital and don’t send any paper to clients.
 Most of our meetings are via Zoom.

 We use refillable cleaning and bathroom products.
-We use recycled, unbleached hand towels and Naked Sprout toilet paper.
+We use recycled, unbleached paper hand towels (less recently), washable towels and Naked Sprout toilet paper.

 Travel and transport

-We have installed an electric vehicle charger at the office, and over time we’ll make sure all parking spaces have access to a charger.
+We have installed an electric vehicle charger at the office, and over time, we’ll ensure all parking spaces have access to one.

 We have added two cycle hoops to the office so the team can lock their bikes securely, and our director has converted her bike to an e-bike using a conversion kit.
-As part of the director’s carbon literacy pledge, we purchased a second-hand bike for office use.
+We plan to purchase a second-hand bike for office use.
 This will make trips to the local area cleaner and healthier for the team and encourage purchases from local businesses.

 Charities and donations

-We donate to charities throughout the year, and we use these donations to achieve SDGs (Sustainable Development Goals) that wouldn’t otherwise be possible through our operations alone.
+In the past, we have donated to charities throughout the year, and we use these donations to advance SDGs (Sustainable Development Goals) that wouldn’t otherwise be possible through our operations alone.

-We select our charitable partners annually with a preference for organisations that work to solve climate breakdown, reverse biodiversity loss, support economic development and reduce inequalities globally.
+We select our charitable partners annually, with a preference for organisations that work to address climate breakdown, reverse biodiversity loss, support economic development, and reduce inequalities globally.

 We also purchase trees and carbon credits from Ecologi.
 We do this to more than offset our unavoidable carbon footprint and will continue to look for ways to reduce our negative climate effects and increase our positive impact on the planet.